DiyaMatthew/ai-semantic-search-streaming-assistant/README.md

 # 🚀 Real-Time AI Semantic Search Assistant

+## ❗ Problem Statement

+Traditional chatbots struggle with real-time responses and contextual understanding when working with custom datasets.

+This project solves that by building a lightweight Retrieval-Augmented AI system that:

+* Retrieves relevant context using semantic search
+* Streams responses in real-time (like ChatGPT)
+* Maintains session-based conversational memory

 ## 🧠 What This Project Demonstrates

 This project simulates a production-style AI system: